 Your Trim & Wainscoting Questions Answered

-Our blog growth seemed to explode (thanks Pinterest!), after I posted this photos years ago of our wall trim and wainscoting project.
+Years ago I posted this photo of our wall trim and wainscoting project.

 At the time I wasn’t thinking this project was anything special.
 It turns out this diagram was what many people needed to figure out how to DIY their own wall trim, and I answered so many questions over the years.
 This time we plan to be more thorough and document our progress in realtime.
 We may even host a Facebook Live video Q&A session to help you visualize the process and learn from our mistakes.
 More to come on that…we aren’t sure on the timing yet.
 But we definitely want to help you understand the process and how to choose the right trim that complements your home.

-Up next: our guest room design plan // our fall porch reveal // choosing trim for your interior projects
+Up next: our guest room design plan // our fall porch reveal // how to choose trim for your interior projects